fahmidur/try-nginx-pqc-1/README.md

 I'm using lvh.me as an external DNS service, that resolves to `127.0.0.1`.

+The service is using a self-signed cert that was created with the Docker image.
+So you will get an untrusted certificate error.
+If you want to not get this error, you must import the self-signed cert, that is exposed to the host in `./certs_export/pqc.crt`.
+But, since we are only using PQC for key-exchange, and not the certificate, it's not really all that important to import certificate.
+It is there if you care.

-Now you can see if your browser (Chrome or Firefox), is using a PQC curve.
+Now you can see if your browser or HTTPS-client, is using a PQC curve for key exchange.
-The echo service, running in the container, will among other things, echo in the JSON output, the `$ssl_curve` parameter used by NGINX.
+The echo service, running in the container will, among other things, echo in the JSON output the `$ssl_curve` parameter used by NGINX.

 Here is a sample output: